MariaTayo/KPMG-Data-Analytics-Virtual-Internship/README.md

 # KPMG-Data-Analytics-Virtual-Internship

-This project focused on analysing data sets and advising a client on customer targeting with the Data, Analytics & Modelling team.
+This project focused on analysing datasets and advising a client on customer targeting with the Data, Analytics & Modelling team.
 This internship provided the opportunity to step into the shoes of a KPMG team member and complete tasks that replicate the work that the Data Analytics team do every day.
 Key skills learned included Data Analysis, Customer Segmentation, Data Dashboards and more.

 ## About the Client and Business Task